 Highlights

-The Deep Underground Neutrino Experiment (DUNE) is the primary project of the US particle physics community.
-As this state-of-the-art detector is designed and constructed, we are discovering new methods to search for BSM physics.
-I have contributed phenomenology to the DUNE physics program at their high energy (~ 500 GeV) and low energy (~ 5 MeV) scales.
-Checkout Phys.
-Rev. D 104, 092015 for DUNE’s high energy sensitivity to BSM scenarios with atmospheric neutrinos, and Phys.
-Rev. D 108, 043005 for DUNE’s sensitivity to the NuX component of galactic supernova neutrinos.
+Past contributions to DUNE include phenomenology at high energy (~ 500 GeV) and low energy (~ 5 MeV) scales.
+Phys.
+Rev. D 104, 092015 explores DUNE’s high energy sensitivity to BSM scenarios with atmospheric neutrinos, and Phys.
+Rev. D 108, 043005 investigates DUNE’s sensitivity to the NuX component of galactic supernova neutrinos.

 Themes of my work in BSM physics